Polarity (international relations): Bipolarity

+Impact on conflict and cooperation

+Kenneth Waltz's influential Theory of International Politics argued that bipolarity tended towards the greatest stability because the two great powers would engage in rapid mutual adjustment, which would prevent inadvertent escalation and reduce the chance of power asymmetries forming.
+John Mearsheimer also argued, that bipolarity is the most stable form of polarity, as buck passing is less frequent.
+Dale C. Copeland has challenged Waltz on this, arguing that bipolarity creates a risk for war when a power asymmetry or divergence happens.

 Multipolarity

-Multipolarity is a distribution of power in which more than two nation-states have nearly equal amounts of power.
+Multipolarity is a distribution of power in which more than two states have similar amounts of power.
 The Concert of Europe, a period from after the Napoleonic Wars to the Crimean War, was an example of peaceful multipolarity (the great powers of Europe assembled regularly to discuss international and domestic issues), as was the Interwar period.
-Examples of wartime multipolarity include World War I, World War II, the Thirty Years War, the Warring States period, the Three Kingdoms period and the tripartite division between Song dynasty/Liao dynasty/Jin dynasty/Yuan dynasty..
+Examples of wartime multipolarity include World War I, World War II, the Thirty Years War, the Warring States period, the Three Kingdoms period, and the tripartite division between the Song, Liao, and Jin dynasties, prior to their fall at the behest of the emerging Yuan dynasty.